2024-ongoing | Research

 However, this long history of interaction between humanity and the environment is not without tensions and contradictions.
 The phenomenon of anthropization – that is, the impact of human activity on the coastal territory – has radically transformed the local ecosystem, affecting not only the perception of the landscape but also the quality of life of the communities, both human and non-human, that live along the road.

-Radio SS113 (a collaboration with musician, composer and sound designer Mac Tire) aims to explore and document the relationship between the built environment and the aquatic environment along the Strada Statale 113 by recording its “soundscape” (Schafer, 1985).
+Radio SS113 (a collaboration with Mac Tire, Raffaella Campanella and Manfredi Forte) aims to explore and document the relationship between the built environment and the aquatic environment along the Strada Statale 113 by recording its “soundscape” (Schafer, 1985).
 By juxtaposing the auditory signals of the motorized road with marine sounds, Radio SS113 highlights the richness of acoustic events in these often dissonant environments that contribute to the characteristic sound footprint of the area.

 Radio SS113 promotes the importance of soundscapes as a symphonic expression of a “more-than-human world”.
 No longer is the world a passive stage for human actions but a multifaceted entity, continuously transformed by the forces of the biosphere and geosphere, “active participants in collective becoming”.
 In this context, human and technological sounds are only apparently opposed to so-called natural ones.
 And human culture is “just one facet of something infinitely larger.
 Human life and nature are inextricably involved in all other things and infused with their essence.”
 (Bridle, 2022)